Emma Gendron

 Emma Gendron was a French-Canadian screenwriter, playwright, and journalist, born in 1895 in Saint-Barnabé, Quebec, Canada.
 She has been noted as one of the primary figures in Quebecois silent cinema and was likely one of the first female screenwriters in Quebec.

 In the early years of Francophone cinema in Canada, films were primarily focused on non-fiction topics; filmmakers produced newsreels, actualities, and travelogues.
 However, of the few fiction films produced, Emma Gendron was a notable female screenwriter alongside Marguerite Marquis.
 Gendron also became well known for her column, Courrier de Manon, and also ran as a candidate in federal elections.
 Emma Gendron has been considered a key pioneer in French-Canadian cinema by numerous scholars.

 Personal life

 Gendron was born in the small Canadian village of Saint-Barnabé, Quebec, Canada in 1895.
 She was educated through a convent prior to starting work as a secretary at 13-years-old.
 In her early 20s, she moved to Montréal, Quebec, to study and later became a regular contributor to a number of local newspapers.

-During her career as a screenwriter in the 1920s and 1930s, she was rumoured to have been in a romantic relationship with film director Joseph-Arthur Homier, though he was married with children.
+During her career as a screenwriter in the 1920s and 1930s, she was rumoured to have been in a romantic relationship with film director Joseph-Arthur Homier who was married with children.
 Homier died in 1934, and Gendron married Allan Robert Green in 1939.

 Emma Gendron died in Montréal, Quebec, in 1952 of an asthma attack.